testillano/h2agent/README.md

 We will start describing **general** mock operations:

 * Schemas: define validation schemas used in further provisions to check the incoming and outgoing traffic.
 * Global variables: shared variables between different provision contexts and flows.
-Normally not needed, but it is an extra feature to solve some situations by other means.
+Extra feature to solve some situations by other means, and also used for built-in response condition mechanism: [Dynamic response delays](#Dynamic-response-delays).
 * Logging: dynamic logger configuration (update and check).
 * General configuration (server).